Build Your Own MCP Server: A Python Tutorial

 Adding Resources

 Resources expose data (not actions).
-The model can read them to get context.
+The model can read them to get context without triggering side effects.

 @app.list_resources()async def list_resources() -> list[types.Resource]: return [ types.Resource( uri="notes://all", name="All Notes", description="Complete notes database", mimeType="application/json", ) ]